 4. Slowly add the dry ingredients to the wet mixture until blended.

-Don't do this initially with the hand blender or you'll have clouds of the dry ingredient flying all over your kitchen!
+Don't do this initially with the hand blender or you'll have clouds of the dry ingredient flying all over your kitchen.
+What a mess!

 Give the cookie dough a final mix with the hand blender to make sure it's well blended.